ebasantos/Python_DataScience_Movies_Analyse/README.md

-# Data Analysw with Python
+# Data Analyse with Python

 ## Description
 with two datasets, we will studing the ratings of movies.